shadow-1310/obsedian_notes/1405-Longest Happy String.md

 - iterate through the heap till it is empty
 	- heappop first element and add the char to *res* only if previous two instances is not char
 	- else pop the second element (count2, char2) also and add char2 to *res*
-		- increment count2+1 and heapop it if it is non zero, we are doing +1 because original counts are -ve
+		- increment count2+1 and heapop it if it is non zero, we are doing +1 because original counts are -ve.
-	- now heappush *count* if it is non zero
+	- now heappush *count* if it is non zero.
 - return *res*
 #### mistakes
 - only heappush count/count2 if it is non-zero
+- check res[-1] == res[2] == char only if len(res) > 1
+- recheck if the heap became empty before popping the second element, if it is empty break the loop.

 #### code snippet
 ```python